 At each reporting date, the Group checks for signs of impairment of property, plant and equipment and, if necessary, conducts appropriate testing.
-This annual impairment test was significant to our audit because the impairment test is a complex process that involves management's use of significant judgments and is based on assumptions that are influenced by projected future market and economic conditions that are inherently are indeterminate.
+This impairment test was significant to our audit due to impairment test procedure is a complex process that involves management's use of significant judgments and is based on assumptions that are influenced by projected future market and economic conditions that are inherently are indeterminate.

-Our audit procedures included checking the initial data for the test and analysis of cash flows, to which the results of the impairment test are the most sensitive and which have the most significant effect on determining the recoverable amount of property, plant and equipment.
+Our audit procedures included checking the initial data for the test and analysing cash flows, to which the results of the impairment test are the most sensitive and which have the most significant effect on determining the recoverable amount of property, plant and equipment, and checking sufficiency of disclosures related to impairment of property, plant and equipment in notes to the consolidated financial statements.
+During our audit, we engaged an expert to assist us in evaluating the assumptions and methodology used by the Group to conduct the test.